geudde/attic-chest/pages/03.season-2/16.meeting-28/08.epistle/docs.md

 The fierce high-minded warrior fell.

 &emsp;And mayst thou in his turn admire
-The Lovely Ellen’s exil’d Sire
+The lovely Ellen’s exil’d sire
 Who nobly scorn’d by civil strife
 To purchase liberty and life
 Nor wish though righteous was the cause